 King Records Jazz Legacy Tweet #25

-Tenor saxophonist Benny Golson played on four recording sessions for bandleader and alto saxophonist Earl Bostic:
+Tenor saxophonist, Benny Golson, played on four recording sessions for bandleader and alto saxophonist, Earl Bostic:

-- Oct.
-8, 1954 in NYC = 6 songs as the only tenor player, including “Cherry Bean”; “Liebestraum”; “Embraceable You” & “Song of the Islands”
+- October 8, 1954 in New York City = 6 songs as the only tenor player, including “Cherry Bean”; “Liebestraum”; “Embraceable You“; and “Song of the Islands”

 King Records Jazz Legacy Tweet #26

-Penned by Henry Glover –
+Co-written by Rudy Toombs & Henry Glover

 King Records Jazz Legacy Tweet #27

-classic 1950s modernist covers = 1957 LP + its 1959 reissue
+1957 LP + its 1959 reissue

 King would also release Davis’s …Uptown LP in 1958 [with half these tracks providing an album side for 1959’s A Battle of Saxes LP with Charlie Ventura] — audio link to “The Happy Whistler.”